-Edward Hale Bierstadt,
+Edward Hale Bierstadt

 New York: R. M. McBride & company, 1924.

-Quotes from the book:
+From the book:

 The nations want oil, because oil means money, and because it may well prove to be a deciding factor in another war.
 The minorities, the Armenians and the Ottoman Greeks, were either dead or in exile, destitute, naked and starving, and the public of America was straining every nerve for their relief.
 But, in the face of this, our representative at Lausanne was instructed to negotiate an economic treaty with Turkey.
 Our solemn promises to the Armenian people and to the Greek nation were set aside in favour of commercial relations."